nus-cs2103-AY2324S1/tp/docs/UserGuide2101.md

 ![editTransaction_success](images/user-guide/editTransactionSuccess.png)

-#### Deleting a transaction: `deleteTransaction`
+#### Delete a transaction with `deleteTransaction`

-Deletes the specified transaction based on index.
+If you've added a transaction by mistake or no longer want to keep track of a transaction, you can remove it with `deleteTransaction`.

 Format: `deleteTransaction INDEX`

+Need help with the formatting of commands?
+[Click here](#features)

-* The index refers to the index number shown in the displayed transaction list.
-The index **must be a positive integer** 1, 2, 3, ...
+- The index refers to the index number shown in the displayed transaction list for the transaction you want to delete.

 Examples: